MeetanshiInc/Magento-2-Sage-Pay-Integration/README.md

 Online payment security is something that can't be overlooked in an online E-commerce store.
 Magento 2, which is no exception, requires a system where payments can be captured online securely.

-Meetanshi’s Magento 2 Sage Pay Integration lets you integrate your Magento store with Sage Pay Payment Gateway for accepting secured payments from customers.
+Meetanshi’s ***[Magento 2 SagePay Integration](https://meetanshi.com/magento-2-sagepay-integration.html)*** lets you integrate your Magento store with Sage Pay Payment Gateway for accepting secured payments from customers.

 Sage Pay Payment Gateway is a PCI DSS Level 1 payment processor.
 It offers the top level card security provided by Sagepay.
 Hence, with the help of the module, customers can enjoy secure online shopping at your store.